wialho/covid-tracker-front-end/README.md

 # Libraries In Use

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). react-router recharts react-select react-simple-maps sstyled components feathers client (with axios)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). react-router, recharts, react-select, react-simple-maps, sstyled components, feathers client (with axios)